No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

 We can thus conclude the proof by observing that:

-where the last inequality holds since $\left|a-\frac{a+\eps}{1+\eps}\right|\le 2\epsilon$ for all $a\in[-1,1]$ and $\epsilon<1$. \end{proof}
+where the last inequality holds since $\left|a-\frac{a+\eps}{1+\eps}\right|\le 2\eps$ for all $a\in[-1,1]$ and $\eps<1$. \end{proof}

-Given the estimation procedure described in \Cref{alg:estimation}, it is possible to turn any no-regret algorithm for the full-feedback setting into a regret minimizer for the partial feedback setting.
-The procedure, which we call \blockdecomposition, is described in \Cref{alg: block decomposition}.
-We assume to employ \hedge as the internal full-feedback regret minimizer $\cA$, but the same analysis applies for other choices of $\cA$.
-The algorithm works by subdividing the time horizon $T$ into $N$ blocks $\cB_1,\ldots,\cB_N$ of equal size and contiguous, that is $\cB_j\defeq\{jT/N+1,\ldots, (j+1)T/N\}$ for any $j\in\{0,1,\ldots,N-1\}$.
+Given the estimation procedure \gftest, it is possible to turn any no-regret algorithm for the full-feedback setting into a regret minimizer for the partial feedback setting by the standard block decomposition technique (see, e.g., Chapter 4 of \citet{NRTV2007}).
+The procedure, which we call \blockdecomposition is described in the pseudocode.
+We assume to employ \hedge as the full-feedback regret minimizer $\cA$.

+\blockdecomposition works by subdividing the time horizon $T$ into $N$ blocks $\cB_1,\ldots,\cB_N$ of equal size and contiguous, that is $\cB_j\defeq\{j \nicefrac TN+1,\ldots, (j+1)\nicefrac TN\}$ for any $j\in\{0,1,\ldots,N-1\}$.
 In each block we select uniformly at random $K$ time steps (\ie one for each pair in $H_K$), and we randomly assign each of such time steps to one pair of prices in $H_K$.
 Formally, for each block $j$, we have a one-to-one map $h_j:\cB_j\to H_K$ which is a uniform random map from prices in $H_K$ to rounds in block $\cB_j$.
 We call the image of $h_j$ the {\em exploration rounds}, and we denote the set of such rounds by $S_j$.
-For any block $j$, the algorithm build a vector $\bgft_j$ such that the entry $\bgft_j(p,q)$ is an estimation of the reward of the pair $(p,q) \in H_K$ in block $\cB_j$.
-To do that, for any block $j$ and pair of prices $(p,q)\in H_K$, we let $\bgft_j(p,q)=\egft_t(p,q)$, where $t=h_j(p,q)$ and $\egft_t(p,q)$ is computed through the estimation procedure \gftest with prices $(p,q)$ (\Cref{line:block random,line:block est}).
+For any block $j$, the algorithm builds a vector $\bgft_j$ such that the entry $\bgft_j(p,q)$ is an estimation of the reward of the pair $(p,q) \in H_K$ in block $\cB_j$.
+To do that, for any block $j$ and pair of prices $(p,q)\in H_K$, we let $\bgft_j(p,q)=\egft_t(p,q)$, where $t=h_j(p,q)$ and $\egft_t(p,q)$ is computed through the estimation procedure \gftest with prices $(p,q)$ (\Cref{line:block random,line:estimate}).
 For any block $j$, exploration rounds in $S_j$ are used to build $\bgft_j$.
 In all the other rounds in $\cB_j\setminus S_j$ the algorithm plays according to the strategy $\vx_j\in\Delta(H_K)$ (\Cref{line:block play hedge}) computed by $\cA$ at the beginning of block $j$ (\Cref{line:block call hedge}).
 At the end of each block $j$, the full-information subroutine $\cA$ is updated using $\bgft_j$ (\Cref{line:block update hedge}).

-Let $\gft_j(p,q):=\sum\limits_{t\in \cB_j}\gft_t(p,q)/|\cB_j|$ be the average $\gft$ over block $\cB_j$.
+Let $\gft_j(p,q)=\sum_{t\in \cB_j}\gft_t(p,q)/|\cB_j|$ be the average $\gft$ over block $\cB_j$.
 Since we choose exploration rounds uniformly at random throughout block $\cB_j$ we have that, for any $(p,q)\in H_K$,